llvm/llvm-project/clang/docs/LanguageExtensions.rst

 intrinsic.

 The ``__builtin_allow_runtime_check()`` can be used within constrol structures like ``if`` to guard expensive runtime checks.
-The specific rules for selecting permitted checks can differ and are controlled by the compiler options.

-Options to control checks:
+The return value is determined by the following compiler options and may differ per call site:

 * ``-mllvm -lower-allow-check-percentile-cutoff-hot=N``: Disable checks in hot code marked by the profile summary with a hotness cutoff in the range